Tap here to get 5 Secrets to Stress Free Dinners

 overhead of 6 healthy blueberry muffins on a wire cooling rack

-Your Muffin Tin Matters
+Your Muffin Pan Matters

 In my experience different muffin tins result in different muffins.
 You need to find a muffin tin that works well for you.
-I still use parchment paper muffin layers, but the muffin tin I use will greatly impact how the bottom of my muffins turn out.
+I still use parchment paper liners, but the muffin used will still greatly impact how the bottom of my muffins turn out.
+These are the muffin liners that I like.
+And this is the muffin tin that I like using the most.

 a healthy blueberry muffin sitting on a countertop with blueberries around it